 ADX uses Arduino Nano board as microcontroller.
 This is a readily available and cheap Arduino development board that can be outsourced easily online.

 The current version is updated to ADX CAT VX.X.
 X.X stands for version number.
 This will change as new features will be added.
-I will continue working on it in the future so this version number can increase with new features such as CAT capability etc. So check out occasionally for an update!
+I will continue working on firmware in the future so this version number can increase with new features.
+So check out occasionally ADX Github site for an update!
 New features are listed at the first page of this manual in bold.

 Before we upload ADX firmware we need to setup band assignment in the firmware for our needs!
 Which is assigning four preferred bands we plan to operate on: